turingschool-examples/frontend-mod-1-prework/section4/reflection.md

 1. Give a list of things, have them determine if an array or object would be better, and why.

-2. In the space below, create an Object stored to a variable named `petStore`.
-This Object should hold an inventory of items and the number of that item that you might find at a pet store.

-3. Given the following `states = {"CO": "Colorado", "IA": "Iowa", "OK": "Oklahoma"}`, how would you access the value `"Iowa"`?

-4. How would you add a new property to that Object with a key of `"MN"` and a value of `"Minnesota"`?

-5. What is another example of when we might use a Object?
+1. What is another example of when we might use a Object?
 In this case, why is an Object better than an Array?

-6. What questions do you still have about Objects?
+1. What questions do you still have about classes and/or Objects?